(Photo by Paul Culp)

 While viral meningitis tends to go away on its own within a week or so, early intervention is advisable to give a doctor the opportunity to rule out bacterial meningitis.
 Ernst says a doctor may prescribe antibiotics as a precaution, though a spinal tap may be necessary to rule out bacterial meningitis altogether.

-Our regular readers might recall an article (August 30) in which we featured a video clip of Andy Griffith, in No Time for Sergeants, learning that ROTC isn’t a disease.
+Our regular readers might recall ROTC Scholarships: Uncle Sam Wants You, and He Has Deep Pockets, (August 30) in which we featured a video clip of Andy Griffith, in No Time for Sergeants, learning that ROTC isn’t a disease.
 Alas, MRSA is very much a disease, methicillin-resistant Staphylococcus aureus, and it is every bit as formidable as the name sounds.

 MRSA is something of a newcomer to the roll-call of collegiate health villains.
 Dr. Ernst describes it as “an emerging skin infection that we are seeing much more commonly.”
 The condition usually manifests itself first with small, pimple-like red bumps, which then escalate into painful pus-filled boils.